holochain/holochain-rust/doc/holochain_101/src/handling_async.md

         t.equal(result, 'expected value')
         // the following two steps were not necessary when using runTape: t.end() // end the test
-        stop() // use this injected function to stop the container })
+        stop() // use this injected function to stop the conductor })
 })
 ```